-Here are a few of the biggest stories in the financial industry over the last few weeks:
+Here are a few of the biggest stories in the financial industry during June:

 Federal Reserve indicates rate cut coming